gis-yang/DroneMapping/README.md

 ### Geo-referencing

 For points on land, we used obvious objects, such as red buckets that could be easily identified in the drone image.
-For image referencing over the water, we used light-colored buoys with anchors fixed on the water surface to serve as the Ground Control Point (GCP) (Figure 5).
+For image referencing over the water, we used light-colored buoys with anchors fixed on the water surface to serve as the Ground Control Point (GCP).
 Using a Garmin R1 GNSS high-performance handheld GPS, we collected about 10 points for each of the sites.
 The coordinates of the GCPs are included in the mapping software to geo-register the images.
 By associating features on the scanned image with real-world x and y coordinates, the software can progressively warp the image so it fits other spatial datasets.

 ### Orthomosaic & Elevation Data